 And we never spoke about that encounter again.
 Crazy, right?
 I know.

 So many things were left unsaid.
 I felt like an ass because before that, I don’t think I ever disappointed my Mom.
 I was a straight A student.
-I was getting accepted into colleges with scholarships left and right.
+I was getting accepted into colleges with scholarships.
 I had a little part time job and was being promoted to be being a supervisor all at the age of 17.
 And now I messed up our awesome mother/daughter relationship by not only disrespecting her house but now she knows I’m gay!
 Again, we still didn’t speak about the fact that she caught me with a girl.
 It was this lingering conversation that I just knew was impending.
 My Mother grew up with a very strict, bible-belt, Mother of her own.
 She told me various terrible stories about her own upbringing and how she vowed to never raise her own kids that way.
 She always allowed my siblings and I to live life and enjoy our youth within reason.
 But growing up, I can’t really say that I came from an immediate family where being gay was not accepted or tolerated.
 We knew of other people being gay but never had anything very religious or bad to say.
 It was like, ok well, that’s them.
 But now that my Mom knows she has a daughter that is gay- will this change things?
 Because you know, things are all good until it hits home, right?

 Over the next couple of years, certain things remained the same.
 I went off to college while in a long-term committed relationship.
 While in that relationship, things would happen that would cause my Mom to say some homophobic things that began to alienate us.
 If my ex and I would have trouble or an argument, my family would tell me it’s because we’re both women.
 Ignorant statements such as these would make me angry and I began distancing myself from family.
 This was hard because my Mom and I are so close.
 My other sister met her now husband and they were seemingly riding off into the heterosexual sunset.
 I struggled hard with things in my own relationship.
 If my relationship wasn’t doing well, I’d compare it to my sisters or other relationships of people who happened to be straight.
 And then I too began alluding to the fact that things were happening because I was in a relationship that wasn’t “right” or “natural.”
 What made it even worse was the fact that I didn’t have as many LGBTQ friends in college as I did in high school.
 I was pretty much surrounded by straight people and had no like-minded visibility.
 Having that representation and visibility is so important, without it, it can surely drive someone mad.
 I was never a super religious person but I was always very spiritual.
 I went to church with my ex but we always had to be very cognizant of our behavior with one another.
 I would hide my sexuality from certain people at college or work for fear of not being accepted.
 Throughout the years there were family get togethers and events that always seemed to be more stressful than joyous.
 Would we go to the event together, would we not?
 Was the other one even invited to begin with?
 I was in a personal hell all over again it seemed.
 And then when my ex cheated on me with a man, I was driven into a deeper hell filled with so many questions.
 With so much going on, I internalized everything and did my best to press on and move forward.